-The Company's financial instruments include cash and cash equivalents, accounts payable, loans payable, obligations to issue common stock, accrued expenses and customer deposits.
+The Company's financial instruments include cash and cash equivalents, accounts payable, accrued expenses and loans payable - related parties.
 All of these items were determined to be Level 1 fair value measurements.

-The carrying amounts of cash and equivalents, accounts payable, loans payable, obligation to issue common stock and customer deposits all approximate fair value because of the short maturity of these instruments.
+The carrying amounts of cash, prepaid expenses, accounts payable, accrued expenses, loans payable - related parties and the current portion of convertible debt all approximate fair value because of the short maturity of these instruments.
+The recorded value of long-term convertible debt approximate fair value as the terms and rates approximate market rates.